What Is Pandan Coconut Jam?

 It's a jam or spread that's made from coconut milk, eggs and sugar.
 This coconut jam is popular in Southeast Asian countries like Malaysia, Singapore, Indonesia and Brunei.
 It's also known as Srikaya with kaya meaning rich in Malay language.

 There are several flavours to this coconut jam and one of them is pandan flavoured.
-It’s very easy to prepare, the only thing you’ll need to invest is a bit of time.
+It's very easy to prepare, the only thing you'll need to invest is a bit of time.
 To stir until it thickens.
-That’s all.
-One of my first recipes in the website is this Pandan Coconut Jam.
-Interested to see how it’s done?
+That's all.

 This coconut jam is nothing new to me.
 My family used to have it in our house all the time.
 Nobody was that into sweets in our family but yea, this jam was always there in case anybody wanted some sweet spread.
 It was like peanut butter in our Asian house 😀

 I didn't even bother to know how it was made since this jam was (still is) so easy to find in my home country.
 Until I moved and anything Asian is so difficult to find, everywhere.

 You know that feeling when you only miss something when it's not there?
 Yep.
 That's how I would describe almost all of my Asian stuff.
 Ok, let's not even go there 😀

 My point is, living far from home doesn't mean we should stop enjoying our home countries food.
 Or not living/ever travelled to a country doesn't mean we can't try that country's food.
 Food is the cheapest way to travel 😉 .
 Don't you agree?

 Make way for the new braided bread in town!
 Or as my husband calls it, green hulk bread 😀

 I'm using my go-to sweet buns recipe for this sweet bread.
 It's so easy to make and works every time for me.